iomete/iom-docs/docs/user-guide/sql-editor.md

 ## Query Histories

 When you run a query, it is tracked as a new item in the SQL history.
-You can use the SQL history to go back to a previous queries that you can see query result and open query in active worksheet.
+You can use the SQL history to go back to previous queries so that you can see query results and open queries in the active worksheet.

 <Img src="/img/user-guide/sql-editor/sql-editor-history.png" alt="IOMETE SQL Editor - Query histories"/>

 ## Query Variables

-Use variables in your SQL queries by wrapping them in a double curly braces, like `{{id}}` .
+Use variables in your SQL queries by wrapping them in double curly braces, like `{{id}}` .
-Before you can use a variable, you must declare the variable.
+It is necessary to declare a variable before using it.
 Specifying an expression for the initial value for the variable.

-After declaring variable, you can see it in autocomplete.
+After declaring the variable, you can see it in autocomplete.

 <Img src="/img/user-guide/sql-editor/sql-editor-query-variable.png" alt="IOMETE SQL Editor - Query variables"/>